JuliaData/DataFrames.jl/docs/src/man/missing.md

 ```

-The function `dropmissing` or `dropmissing!` can be used to remove the rows with incomplete data from a DataFrame and either create a new DataFrame or mutate the original in-place.
+The functions `dropmissing` and `dropmissing!` can be used to remove the rows containing `missing` values from a `DataFrame` and either create a new `DataFrame` or mutate the original in-place respectively.

 ```jldoctest missings
 julia> df = DataFrame(i = 1:5,